carmensarria/cs50-sql-harvardx/week5-optimizing/your_harvard/README.md

 The final solution balances query optimization with storage efficiency by avoiding unnecessary indexes.

+## Optimization Decisions

+During the optimization process, I tested different indexes using `EXPLAIN QUERY PLAN`.

+An additional index on `courses(semester)` was considered for course searches.
+However, it was removed because existing indexes already provided sufficient performance improvements.

+Creating unnecessary indexes increases storage usage and can negatively impact write operations such as INSERT, UPDATE, and DELETE.

+The final solution prioritizes a balance between:
+- query performance
+- storage efficiency
+- index maintenance cost

 ## SQL Concepts Used

 - CREATE INDEX